idaholab/moose/tutorials/tutorial02_multiapps/doc/content/intro.md

 !row!
 !col! width=50%
-- MOOSE-based solves can be nested to achieve Multiscale-Multiphysics simulations
+- MOOSE-based solves can be nested to achieve multiscale Multiphysics simulations

   - Macroscale simulations can be coupled to embedded microstructure simulations